El Paso, TX

 VEHICLE: Must have daily use of a vehicle without prior notice.

-OTHER: Must be available and willing to travel to various locations and with such frequency as the business need dictates.
+OTHER: Must be able to work remotely from a home office if the operational needs require remote work.
+Must be available and willing to travel to various locations and with such frequency as the business need dictates.
 Must be available and willing to work nights, weekends and holidays as required to meet business needs.
 Willingness to work other duties as required.
 Must not pose a direct threat or significant risk of substantial harm to the safety or health of himself/herself or others.
 Employee should expect to work two evenings a week and some weekend days during the month to accommodate the schedules of the clients being served in addition to regularly scheduled hours.

 COMMUNICATION: Ability to communicate clearly and effectively via oral and written means.
 Ability to present a friendly and positive demeanor to staff, board, funders, vendors, customers and the general public.